 Our general academic acceptance policy is completion of a high school program consisting ideally of a minimum of 4 years of English, 3 years each of science and math, and 2 years of social studies with a minimum GPA of 3.0.
-Students must send to the college an official transcript of their high school academic records including their final cumulative GPA, class rank, and ACT or SAT scores.
+Students must send to the college an official transcript of their high school academic records including their final cumulative GPA, class rank, and graduation date.
 GED passing scores are acceptable as evidence of high school completion.
-Those who have completed high school and have at least 24 post-high school college credits may be exempt from some of the above requirements.
+All applicants may demonstrate college readiness by satisfying one or more of the following requirements: 1) An ACT composite score of 18 and English Language Arts of 18 (or SAT/CLT equivalent), 2) GED (2014) score of 165 or higher, or 3) completion of 24 credits with a minimum GPA of 2.0.
 An official transcript of all attempted college courses must be sent to the college by those institutions of higher learning.
+Applicants who do not satisfy any of these requirements may be granted conditional acceptance on a case-by-case basis as evaluated by the Admissions Committee.